Saracul-Veaceslav/Trading_Bot/NewKnowledgeBase.md

 - Abstract base classes require implementation of all abstract methods, even if they're not used in tests
 - Factory pattern provides a clean way to create different implementations of the same interface
 - Centralized configuration management simplifies access to settings across the application
+- Symbolic links (like the 'bot' directory linking to 'Trading_Bot') can maintain backward compatibility without code duplication

 ## Trading Best Practices